2025 Komi legislative election: Results by party lists

 First Deputy Chairman of the State Council Aleksandr Makarenko (United Russia) was elected new Chairman, while outgoing Speaker Sergey Usachyov (United Russia) became his first deputy.
-Former Deputy Chairwoman of the Government of Komi Yekaterina Gribkova (United Russia) was appointed to the Federation Council for the seat, left vacant by the resignation of Senator Elena Shumilova (Independent in June 2025 after losing the primary.
+Former Deputy Chairwoman of the Government of Komi Ekaterina Gribkova (United Russia) was appointed to the Federation Council for the seat, left vacant by the resignation of Senator Elena Shumilova (Independent) in June 2025 after losing the primary.